Dwarfs in Norse Mythology: Origins, Role, Powers, & Abilities

 The word for dwarf in Old Norse is “dvergr”.
 According to the myths, the dwarfs were considered some of the most intelligent and skillful creatures in all of the nine realms.
 They were master craftsmen who famously crafted powerful objects like Thor’s hammer Mjölnir, Odin’s spear Gungnir, and Freyr’s ship Skidbaldnir.

 But how much is known about them in Norse mythology?
-Let’s take a look at the major myths ascribed to the dwarfs in Norse mythology, including their origins, role, and interactions with the various Aesir gods.
+Let’s take a look at the major myths ascribed to the dwarfs in Norse mythology, including their origins, role, and interactions with the various Aesir and Vanir gods.

 Dwarfs in Norse Mythology